 Familiar with AWS but looking to take the plunge with Azure?
 You’re not alone.
 While AWS is the top public cloud provider, more and more, developers, managers, and cloud wizards from the cloud that Bezos built want to chance to savor that Azure flavor.

 But how do you move with grace and elegance from AWS to Azure?
 I thought you’d never ask!
-(Actually, I did think you might ask, so I wrote the following blog post to guide Azure for AWS users.
+(Actually, I did think you might ask, so I wrote the following blog post to guide Azure for AWS users and AWS Admins.
 Please continue.)

 What’s in a name?
 With Azure, less nonsense